lxsavage/LSoc/README.md

 # Lsoc: A Social Media Concept

+###### Please note that this project is currently a work-in-progress, and does not currently reflect the full functionality intended for the final version

 ## Running

 To execute the application, the backend and frontend need to both be running, then navigate to the frontend URL (http://localhost:8080/):